 A. Cisco Tetration SaaS is targeted for commercial, SMB, SaaS-first or SaaS-only customers.
 This consumption model has no CAPEX required, which significantly reduces the barrier to entry.

 Q. Who are the target market for Tetration-V VMware ESXi?

 A. Cisco Tetration-V VMware ESXi version is targeted for commercial, SMB or smaller deployments.
 This model completely decouples Tetration hardware from software.
-Customer can purchase their own hardware and provision Tetration software on it, via a single orchestrator.
-This model is ideal for smaller deployments, customer or partner Proof of Value (PoVs).
+Customers can purchase their own hardware and provision Tetration software on it, using a single orchestrator.
+This model is ideal for smaller deployments, customer or partner Proofs of Value (PoVs).

 Q. Are there competitors?

 A. A number of smaller players cover silo use cases using different approaches, but all lack scale, correlation capabilities, flexibility, consistent enforcement, and long-term retention capacity.

 A. Yes.
 Cisco Tetration and AppDynamics complement each other.
 AppDynamics focuses on Application Performance Management (APM) and uses instruments within the application (Java, .Net, C#, etc.), monitoring of individual application transactions, and associated performance metrics.
 Cisco Tetration collects rich network telemetry data from servers and switches and generates application insights based on the communication behavior, enabling customers to implement an effective holistic workload protection within the datacenter.